 (c) You may use the editor functionality of NVivo™ Transcription™ with respect to transcribed files without charge for so long as the relevant text files are retained on the NVivo™ Cloud Platform.

-(d) Payments for Service Minutes are non-refundable, except where the Customer can demonstrate the relevant Order was placed in error, in which case we will cancel the Order and provide a refund if notified within seven (7) days of the Order being placed.
+(i) the relevant Order was placed in error, in which case we will cancel the Order and provide a refund if notified within seven (7) days of the Order being placed, provided that no Service Minutes have been used; or

 (i) Audio files 90 days after first upload; and